 While Hammond city leaders met Monday evening, several Louisiana state legislators were preparing for a meeting Tuesday to discuss police brutality issues as part of the Internal Operations Subcommittee of the Police Training, Screening and De-Escalation Task Force.

 The subcommittee’s primary topic was how Louisiana’s so-called “police officer bill of rights” affects internal investigations into officer misconduct.
-The subcommittee heard testimony from officials with the Fraternal Order of Police, the Louisiana State Police Commission, Baton Rouge Crime Stoppers, the Louisiana Sheriffs Association, and the Louisiana Police Chiefs Association.
+The subcommittee heard testimony from officials with the Fraternal Order of Police, the Louisiana State Police Commission, Baton Rouge Crime Stoppers, the Louisiana Sheriffs Association, and the Louisiana Police Chiefs Association, among others.

-All were experienced administrators with knowledge of law enforcement internal affairs, and their testimony was nearly unanimous when asked about a 60-day time deadline imposed by the police bill of rights.
+Administrators with knowledge of law enforcement internal affairs testified about a 60-day time deadline imposed by the police bill of rights.

 When an officer is suspected of misconduct, there are often two parallel investigations that can occur: (1) a criminal investigation for illegal offenses; and (2) an internal affairs administrative investigation for minor policy violations.